-Let $T$ be a $k$-taxon tree.
+{\it Proof.} Let $T$ be a $k$-taxon tree.
 Since $T$ is a binary tree, we can think of $T$ as two subtrees $T',T''$ glued together only by two edges at the root (see Figure \ref{Tree1}).
 Observe that for any caterpillar subtree of $T'$ one of these $T',T''$ being transformed properly brings only one edge to the caterpillar.

 On the other hand, \ $r_k$ is an increasing function.
 So, the first bifurcation in the root will be the worst in the sense of caterpillar score for the tree $T$ when this bifurcation divides the tree into two subtrees $T'$ and $T''$ such that $|T'|=|T''|$ for even $|T|$, and $\bigl||T'|-|T''|\bigr|=1$ for odd $|T|$.
 Further, we use mathematical induction.